MatteoMarioDiVenti/Household-Portfolio-Consumption-Problem/README.md

 # Household-Portfolio-Consumption-Problem
 Research project into intertemporal portfolio choice problems.
-Elaboirated for the final year thesis of the BSc.
+Elaborated for the final year thesis of the BSc.
 Mathematics with Statistics for finance at Imperial College London.
 Completed June 2021